alistt69/alistt69-create-api/README.md

 * predictable cache behavior
 * simple manual cache updates
 * a focused API without a larger state layer
+* a built-in `fetchBaseQuery` for managing your HTTP requests

 ## 📦 Requirements
 * Node.js 18 or higher